kineticfire-labs/semver-multi/README.md

 # Solution

+*semver-multi* solves the [problem](#problem) of incrementing the versions of all artifacts in the project--incorrectly suggesting a new version has been produced--by computing a version for each configured artifact as shown in Figure 2.

 <p align="center">
    <img width="95%" alt="Multiple Artifact Versioning Solution with semver-multi" src="resources/multiple-artifact-version-solution-semver-multi.png">
 </p>
 <p align="center">Figure 2 -- Multiple Artifact Versioning Solution with <i>semver-multi</i></p>

+In this case, the `client` artifact did not change, so no version increment should be applied and the `client` remains at its original version.
+For the `client`:  no DevSecOps processes kick-off, no ripple affects occur for dependent projects, likelihood of "dependency hell" is reduced, and customers save their own DevSecOps resources.

 <p align="center">
    <img width="75%" alt="Granular Artifact Versioning Solution with semver-multi" src="resources/multiple-artifact-version-solution2-semver-multi.png">